Edmonds College Logo

 AHE 132: Emergency Room Technician

 Roles and responsibilities of the ER Tech; common medical emergencies; emphasis on patient care skills related to trauma, wound, orthopedic, respiratory, and cardiac care in the emergency room setting.
-Prerequisite(s): Prerequisite: Completion of AHE 162 and AHE 164 or valid Washington State NA-C or EMT certification.
+Prerequisite(s): Completion of AHE 162 and AHE 164 or valid Washington State NA-C or EMT certification.

 Course Level Objectives